Derek-Strasters/Block-Programming-Fonts/README.md

 ![](/images/Screenshot%20from%202015-09-21%2000%3A16%3A47.png)

 Font Manager will need to restart.
-Now locate the Microblok font, select it, and select from the menu bar **Set Font Preferences > Advanced Settings**.
+Locate the Microblok font, select it, and from the menu bar select **Set Font Preferences > Advanced Settings**.

 Check the boxes for: